kaybarr4/eurydice/docs/kepler.rst

 .. _kepler:

-Kepler helper functions
+Kepler
 =======================
-Kepler solver and Keplerian signal calculator
+This module contains a Kepler solver, Keplerian signal calculator, and various other helper functions

 .. automodule:: eurydice.kepler